 We are developing SER-109 as an Ecobiotic microbiome therapeutic designed to prevent further recurrences of CDI in patients suffering from recurrent CDI, defined as at least three occurrences of CDI in a nine-month period, by restoring the dysbiotic microbiome to a healthy state.
-In our recently completed Phase 1/2 clinical study, 26 of 30 patients, or 87% of patients, achieved the primary efficacy endpoint of experiencing no recurrence of CDI associated diarrhea during the eight weeks post-treatment.
-Additionally, 29 of 30 patients, or 97% of patients, achieved a clinical cure, which we define as the absence of CDI requiring antibiotic treatment during the eight-week period after SER-109 dosing.
+In our recently completed Phase 1/2 clinical study, 26 of 30 patients, or 87% of patients, achieved the primary efficacy endpoint of experiencing no diarrhea associated with a positive C. difficile test during the eight weeks post-treatment.
+Additionally, 29 of 30 patients, or 97% of patients, achieved a clinical cure, which we defined as the absence of CDI requiring antibiotic treatment during the eight-week period after SER-109 dosing.
 The results of the trial suggest a favorable safety profile with no serious adverse events considered by the investigators to be attributable to SER-109.
 We also performed an analysis of the microbiome using next-generation sequencing technology and microbiological analysis.
 These studies demonstrated a re-establishment of keystone organisms and a rapid increase in bacterial diversity, which enable the restoration of the microbiome towards a healthy state.
-Based on these results, we are in the process of manufacturing SER-109 for use in clinical trials and plan to initiate a Phase 3 clinical trial for SER-109 for recurrent CDI in the first half of 2015.
+Based on these results, we are in the process of manufacturing SER-109 for use in clinical trials and plan to initiate a Phase 2/3 pivotal clinical trial for SER-109 for recurrent CDI in the first half of 2015.
 We plan to conduct manufacturing process validation studies for SER-109 in the second half of 2015 to support a biologics license application and commercial launch.

 We are also developing SER-262 to be used following antibiotic treatment of primary CDI to prevent an initial recurrence of CDI.
 Pre-clinical studies of SER-262 have demonstrated efficacy similar to SER-109 in mouse and hamster models of CDI.
-We intend to commence clinical studies of SER-262 in the second half of 2015.
+We intend to commence clinical studies of SER-262 in the first half of 2016.